Heart Rate Variability Chart by Age – Key Trends to Know

 Apple Watch (Series 4+) PPG via Health app Easy, accessible Best for spot checks, not deep trends

-Garmin (HRV Stress test) ECG-like chest strap or optical HR Great for athletes, training integration More accurate with chest strap
+Garmin (HRV Stress test) ECG-like chest strap or optical HR Great for athletes, training integration More accurate with the chest strap

 Elite HRV app Chest strap required Research-grade accuracy Best for serious tracking